 - Understand new markets before entering them — We often see products getting Obsessive Sales Disorder when entering new markets — selling the same product into different use cases sounds attractive but the devil’s in the details.
 You discover after you get into a new market that it requires features that you hadn’t planned for to get the product work as promised.
 Unless you have clearly defined the user personas and observed the use case in action in the new vertical, don’t assume your product “just works” across verticals.

 The only thing worse than getting bloated is being so “lean” that you disappear.
-Building products using the Lean Startup approach can be fast and exciting, but without a clear product vision or North Star it becomes far too easy to solve problems by “pivoting” away from them rather than pushing through.
+Building products using the Lean Startup approach can be fast and exciting, but without a clear product vision, it becomes far too easy to solve problems by “pivoting” away from them rather than pushing through.
 This often results in wild swings in your product offering and target customer segments, exhausting and confusing your team.